Roger Palmer, 1st Earl of Castlemaine

-Roger Palmer, 1st Earl of Castlemaine, PC (1634–1705) was an English courtier, diplomat, and briefly a member of parliament, sitting in the House of Commons of England for part of 1660.
+Roger Palmer, 1st Earl of Castlemaine, PC (3 September 1634 – 21 July 1705) was an English courtier, diplomat and politician who sat in the House of Commons of England for part of 1660.
 He was also a noted Roman Catholic writer.
-His wife Barbara Villiers was one of Charles II's mistresses.
+His wife, Barbara Villiers, was one of Charles II's mistresses.

 Early life

-Born into a Catholic family, Roger was the son of Sir James Palmer of Dorney Court, Buckinghamshire, a Gentleman of the Bedchamber under King Charles I, and Catherine Herbert, daughter of William Herbert, 1st Baron Powis.
+Born into a Roman Catholic family on 3 September 1634, Roger was the son of Sir James Palmer of Dorney Court, Buckinghamshire, a Gentleman of the Bedchamber under King Charles I, and Catherine Herbert, daughter of William Herbert, 1st Baron Powis.
 He was educated at Eton College and King's College, Cambridge.
 He was admitted at the Inner Temple in 1656.

-In March 1660, Palmer was elected Member of Parliament for Windsor in the Convention Parliament.
+In March 1660, at the age of 25, Palmer was elected Member of Parliament for Windsor in the Convention Parliament.
 Following a double return, he was not seated until 27 April.

 Barbara Villiers

+On 14 April 1659, Roger Palmer married Barbara Villiers, the only child and heiress of William Villiers, 2nd Viscount Grandison, a half-nephew of George Villiers, 1st Duke of Buckingham, and of his wife Mary Bayning, co-heiress of Paul Bayning, 1st Viscount Bayning.

-In 1660 Barbara Villiers, his wife of one year, became mistress to King Charles II.
-The king created Palmer Baron Limerick and Earl of Castlemaine in 1661, but the title was limited to his children by Barbara (as opposed, that is, to any later wife he might have) which made it clear to the whole court that the honour was for her services in the King's bedchamber rather than for his in the King's court.
+In 1660, Barbara Villiers, his wife of one year, became mistress to King Charles II.
+The king created Palmer both Earl of Castlemaine and Baron Limerick in 1661, as Barbara's father had been Viscount Grandison of Limerick, but the title was limited to his children by Barbara (as opposed, that is, to any later wife he might have), which made it clear to the whole court that the honour was for her services in the King's bedchamber, rather than for his in the King's court.
 This made it more of a humiliation than an honour:

 Palmer did not want a peerage on these terms, but it was forced on him; and he never took his seat in the Irish House of Lords (although he did use the title).
+Lady Castlemaine would continue her affair with Charles II until 1665, giving birth to five illegitimate children: